 Maisel Synagogue is now a museum displaying artifacts, textiles, manuscripts, and books from the Bohemia and Moravia Jews between the 10th to the 18th centuries.
 It is laid out in chronological order so if this is of interest, give yourself enough time to read how their plight unfolded.

 Dating from 1868, the Spanish Synagogue was the last house of prayer built in the Jewish Quarter.
 It is described as the most beautiful synagogue in Europe and you will see why when you enter.
 The eye-catching gold and detailed Moorish design with glowing stained glass are inspired by the Alhambra in Granada.
 Definitely worth a visit!

 Nest to the Spanish Synagogue, have a look at the surreal statue of Franz Kafka by Sculptor Jaroslav Róna.

 See Little Venice and the Lennon Wall

-Branching from the River Vltava, the canals of Little Venice are a delight to wander round with the Baroque houses and medieval mills.
-As you cross the bridges in this charming, lesser-known neighborhood, check out the love locks, one of the many citiues where the romantic gesture from couples are displayed.
-You can take cruise through the Devil’s Channel seeing the sights from the water’s perspective and hear more about the history.
+Branching from the River Vltava, the canals of Little Venice are a delight to wander around with the Baroque houses and medieval mills.
+As you cross the bridges in this charming, lesser-known neighborhood, check out the love locks, one of the many cities where romantic gestures from couples are displayed.
+You can take a cruise through the Devil’s Channel to see the sights from the water’s perspective and hear more about the history.

 Cross the Čertovka Water Wheel Bridge to find the John Lennon Wall.
 You can’t miss it with the collection of tourists but the bright display of graffiti with Beatles song lyrics is pretty cool.
-Following the murder of John Lennon in 1980, an image of the singer was painted onto the wall and ever since it has become a place for political marking through the revolution.
-Now the Lennon Wall is a symbol of love and peace where you are invited to contribute along with artists making this a forever changing piece of art.
+Following the murder of John Lennon in 1980, an image of the singer was painted on the wall, and ever since it has become a place for political marking through the revolution.
+Now the Lennon Wall is a symbol of love and peace where you are invited to contribute along with artists making this a forever-changing piece of art.